ma-x-om/pendelluft/README.md

 # pendelluft
-A algorithm for pendelluft detection in EIT imaging
+An algorithm for pendelluft detection in EIT imaging